 A powerful non-herbicide weed control tactic to tackle herbicide resistance

 At harvest time, weeds that have escaped season long management often have mature seed still attached to the parent plants.
-These weed seeds can enter the combine along with the cash crop and exit the back of the combine in the chaff portion (small plant pieces and weed seeds), separate from be spread across the field as well as from one field to another.
+These weed seeds can enter the combine along with the cash crop, exit the back of the combine as chaff (small plant pieces and weed seeds), and be spread across the field, as well as from one field to another.
 It seems a waste to spend all year spraying weeds with expensive herbicides only to reward the survivors at harvest by spreading their weed seeds out for next year.

 An excellent way to stop weeds in their tracks is to collect these weed seeds at harvest and either destroy them or deposit them in a known location where they can be monitored and controlled later.
 Soybean, wheat, and other crops harvested with a grain header are ideal choices for harvest weed seed control (HWSC).
 Other crops such as cotton and corn need further equipment development to make HWSC a viable option.

 If you are considering adding harvest weed seed control (HWSC) to your weed control program there are excellent resources on the WeedSmart website to help guide you through the initial decisions and the implementation of this important weed control tool.

 3 steps to get it working for you

 1. Decide which system fits your farm best.